Estimated reading time: 7 minutes

 All expats living in Dubai must have adequate private healthcare insurance.

 Seeing a family doctor costs AED220 (£42), and the price doubles for an out-of-hours consultation.

 Operations and treatment in a private hospital cost about the same as a UK patient should expect.

 Private healthcare cover depends on age and health – so the older and frailer you are, the more expensive the cover.

-Workers are generally covered by their employer but check this also runs to more than basic cover should the worst happen.
+Workers are generally covered by their employer, but this also runs to more than basic cover should the worst happen.

 The cheapest insurance starts from around AED2,500 (£465) and rises to AED20,000 (£3,850).